pspacewoman/The-Online-Surveillance-System/README.md

 - Panic Button: Instantly send emergency alerts to authorities with a single click.
 - Live Tracking: Track your real-time location and share it with loved ones or authorities for enhanced security.
 - Incognito Mode: For undercover surveillance, track discreetly without being detected.
-- Safety Zones: Visualize nearby safety zones such as police stations, hospitals, and emergency centers on the map.
+- Safety Zones: Visualize nearby safety zones, like police stations, hospitals, and emergency centres on the map.
-- Sting Operation Support: Live stream, record, and upload audio-video content directly from the app to the system server for surveillance and monitoring.

 ## Key Features ⚙️

 - Emergency Alerts: Send instant distress signals to designated contacts and authorities.
 - Live Location Tracking: Share your real-time location for faster emergency response.
 - Safety Zone Maps: Identify safe zones in your area, including emergency services.
-- Incognito Mode: Keep your surveillance undetectable for covert operations.
 - Sting Operations: Record and upload videos/audio of critical situations to the server for review.
 - Real-time Communication: Seamless interaction between users and authorities using live communication technologies.